 Different types of workloads may demand different sprint durations.
-Sprints for online queries requires tens of milliseconds or less [26].
-Sprints for parallel workloads requires seconds or more [38].
-And those for warehouse-scale thermal management requires support for hours [41].
-In this paper, we study data analytics applications that would prefer to sprint indefinitely.
+Sprints for online queries requires tens of milliseconds or less [Hsu et al. 2015].
+Sprints for parallel workloads requires seconds or more [Raghavan et al. 2013a], and those for warehousescale thermal management require support for hours [Skach et al. 2015].
+In this article, we study data analytics applications that would prefer to sprint indefinitely.
 In this setting, the primary determinant of a sprint's duration is the thermal package.

-2.2 Datacenter Support
+2.2.
+Datacenter Support

 At scale, servers within the same rack share a power supply.
 Chip multiprocessors draw current from a shared power distribution unit (PDU) that is connected to a branch circuit and protected by a circuit breaker (CB).
 Datacenter architects deploy servers to oversubscribe branch circuits for efficiency.
 Oversubscription utilizes a larger fraction of the facility's provisioned power for computation.
-But it relies on power capping and varied computational load across servers to avoid tripping circuit breakers or violating contracts with utility providers [15, 16].
-Although sprints boost computation for complex queries and during peak loads [26, 49], the risk of a power emergency increases with the number of sprinters in a power capped datacenter.
+But it relies on power capping and varied computational load across servers to avoid tripping circuit breakers or violating contracts with utility providers [Fan et al. 2007; Fu et al. 2011].
+Although sprints boost computation for complex queries and during peak loads [Hsu et al. 2015; Zheng and Wang 2015], the risk of a power emergency increases with the number of sprinters in a power capped datacenter.

 Circuit Breakers and Trip Curves.
 Figure 2 presents the circuit breaker's trip curve, which specifies how sprint duration and power combine to determine whether the breaker trips.
 The trip time corresponds to the sprint's duration.
 Longer sprints increase the probability of tripping the breaker.
 The current draw corresponds to the number of simultaneous sprints as each sprinter contributes to the load above rated current.
 Higher currents increase the probability of tripping the breaker.
+The breaker.
 Thus, the tolerance for sprints depends on their duration and power.
 The breaker dictates the number of sprinters supported by the datacenter rack.

 Figure 3 associates the number of sprinters to the tripping probability for a given trip time.
-Let n_S denote the number of sprinters and let P{trip} denote the probability of tripping the breaker.
+Let n_S denote the number of sprinters, and let P{trip} denote the probability of tripping the breaker.
 The breaker occupies one of the following regions: